jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course this story did not happen.

 Socrates and Darwin never met, the same way Aristotle and Newton never did.
-But this tale serves as food for thought because you know Socrates and Darwin, so despite the distance from each other, they are meeting in you.
+But this tale serves as food for thought because you know Socrates and Darwin, so despite their distance from each other, they are meeting in you.
 Thus, despite the lofty goals the Techvolution series is setting out to achieve, we are only adding some of our scientific knowledge to the foundational questions Socrates first posed about human civilization.

 That way, we'll correct the path we've been on by applying evolutionary thinking to understand how civilizations adapt to technological change.
 This will help us consciously guide our civilization's evolution toward a future where people will no longer have to ask "what is justice" because they'll instead be intentionally building it.